Michael1388/ASP.NET-CMS-Web-Project/README.md

 I came into the project mid development, initially reviewing code and documentation before beginning work.
 My contribution to the team involved setting up and styling the About page, then setting up the Rental Histories specific areas of the website, Index page, Create and Edit pages that I was assigned to in our sprint.
 By the end of the sprint, I had completed two important sections and six story board items of the website project.

-The first story I completed was creating and styling the About Page.
+I completed the creation and styling of the About Page.
 I was given a reference and specific images and text to work with, approved by the product owner.
 Using Bootstrap 4 and CSS, I created a professionally designed web page and afterwards was assigned to the Rental Histories section of the website where the CRUD (create, read, update, delete) components were addressed.

 ## About Page